Eddie37-l/project-in-AI-chemistry/README.md

 Automatically selects ligands based on molecular weight, presence of phosphorus and nitrogen atoms, and absence of metals.

 - 🛠️ **Modular and reusable scripts**:
-For data preprocessing, ligand analysis, and model training — easily adaptable for other reaction datasets.
+For data preprocessing, ligand analysis, and model training; easily adaptable for other reaction datasets.

 ---